hisnamewasjaan/test-spring-boot-jetty-sample/README.md

 mvn spring-boot:run -Dspring.profiles.active=default,redis,dev -Dredis.host=localhost -Dredis.port=6379

+or

+mvn package
+java -Dspring.profiles.active=default,redis,dev -Dredis.host=localhost -Dredis.port=6379 -jar target/hisnamewasjaan-1.6.jar

+or

+docker-compose up

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation